cockroachdb/docs/src/current/v24.1/ui-networking-dashboard.md

 - In the cluster view, the graph shows the number of proxy requests each server node in the cluster is attempting to forward.

-The number of proxy requests each server node is attempting to forward.

-Metric: `distsender.rpc.proxy.forward.sent` Number of attempts on a [follower]({% link {{ page.version.version }}/architecture/reads-and-writes-overview.md %}#write-scenario) [replica]({% link {{ page.version.version }}/architecture/overview.md %}#replica) to proxy a request to an unreachable [leaseholder]({% link {{ page.version.version }}/architecture/overview.md %}#leaseholder).
+Metric: `distsender.rpc.proxy.forward.sent` Number of attempts on a [follower replica]({% link {{ page.version.version }}/architecture/reads-and-writes-overview.md %}#write-scenario) to proxy a request to an unreachable [leaseholder]({% link {{ page.version.version }}/architecture/overview.md %}#leaseholder).

 ## Proxy forward errors

-- In the node view, the graph shows the number of proxy forward attempts on the node which resulted in an error.
+- In the node view, the graph shows the number of proxy forward attempts on the node that resulted in an error.

-- In the cluster view, the graph shows the number of proxy forward attempts on each node of the cluster which resulted in an error.
+- In the cluster view, the graph shows the number of proxy forward attempts on each node of the cluster that resulted in an error.

-Metrics: `distsender.rpc.proxy.forward.err` Number of attempts on a [follower]({% link {{ page.version.version }}/architecture/reads-and-writes-overview.md %}#write-scenario) [replica]({% link {{ page.version.version }}/architecture/overview.md %}#replica) to proxy a request which resulted in a failure.
+Metrics: `distsender.rpc.proxy.forward.err` Number of attempts on a [follower replica]({% link {{ page.version.version }}/architecture/reads-and-writes-overview.md %}#write-scenario) to proxy a request that resulted in a failure.

 {% include {{ page.version.version }}/ui/ui-summary-events.md %}